-5 | FRAMEWORK FOR IMPROVEMENT OF METRICS AND DESIGN GUIDELINES
+$\mathsf{5} \perp \mathsf{FRAMEWORK}$ FOR IMPROVEMENT OF METRICS AND DESIGN GUIDELINES

-Firstly, we established our requirements for the tool for the creation of UI samples:
+First, we established our requirements for the tool for the creation of UI samples:

 - 1. the possibility to specify the structure and appearance of the UI samples effortlessly, quickly, in a declarative way and without the knowledge of implementation details of the tool.
 We preferred the known serialization formats (e.g., XML or JSON).
 For the purpose of this document, we call this requirement as ease of use. - 2. the possibility to specify only a subset of the significant UI characteristics and let the rest of the characteristics to be set implicitly.
-For instance, we wanted to visualize charts without the need to specify a dataset.
-We call the requirement simplicity. - 3. the possibility to simply change the values of specified attributes, so that we can create multiple instances of the same UI varying in a specific UI characteristic.
-We needed to prepare samples suitable for analyses of the dependency between the UI characteristic on the user perception.
+For instance, we wanted to visualize charts without the need to specify a data set.
+We call the requirement simplicity. - 3. the possibility to change the values of specified attributes simply, so that we can create multiple instances of the same UI varying in a specific UI characteristic.
+We needed to prepare samples suitable for analysis of the connection between the UI characteristic and user perception.
 We call the requirement flexibility. - 4. the possibility to extend the tool, add new widgets, update the model or modify the tool according to actual purposes.
 We call the requirement extensibility.

-Based on the requirements, we designed a framework for the construction and evaluation of metrics and design guidelines.
+On the basis of the requirements, we designed a framework for the construction and evaluation of metrics and design guidelines.
 It defines the process of iterative improvement of UI model and incremental generation of improved sets of UI samples which can be used for an extension of the knowledge about user experience and improvement of metrics and design guidelines.
 Figure 7 describes the process.